-Everyday Life: Bullring Open Market, Birmingham
+Everyday Narratives: Bullring Open Market

 Shoppers rest at a bus stop outside Birmingham's Bullring Open Market